surlary/seject/deb/safe-eject/README.md

 ## License

-This project is licensed under the MIT License.<br>
+This is free and open source software, under the terms of MIT License.<br>
-It is free and open source software: you can freely use it, change it, and redistribute it.<br>
 There is NO WARRANTY, to the extent permitted by law.

 **Project page**: https://github.com/rogeriooferraz/seject